Hearing Hope

 • Conductive Hearing Loss: Caused by issues with the outer or middle ear.
 This type of hearing loss is frequently associated with ear infections, fluid in the ear, and abnormalities.

 • Sensorineural Hearing Loss: Due to inner ear or auditory nerve damage.
-This type is often permanent and may be caused by genetic factors, aging, or exposure to loud noise.
+This type is often permanent and may be caused by genetic factors, ageing, or exposure to loud noise.

 • Auditory Neuropathy: A disorder characterized by poor sound transmission from the inner ear to the brain.
 This can result in inconsistent hearing ability, making it difficult to understand speech clearly.